 But unfortunately, the judgement is based on just doing the right things for the dispossessed.
 This is not rocket science; it only requires common sense and human decency.
 And we all have that don't we?

 Did I say this was my favourite passage?
 Yikes.
 I sincerely hope that Paul got it right and we are saved by God's grace and not by good deeds.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 125-126.
+Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see below, pages 125-126.

 Matthew 25:31-46 (NRSV)